AschPlatform/asch-docs/asch_install_en.md

 ### 6.1 I cannot access my online wallet
 #### Solution 1
 Check the `[port]` field in `config.json`, the default port numbers of **testnet** and **mainnet** are `4096` and `8192`, respectively.
+The official seed nodes changed the port to 80.
+Check the firewall configuration, and you need to open the Asch port inbound and outbound.

 #### Solution 2
 Check whether service is started by typing commands as follows: